andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 If you take this method and work it all the way through the rest of the example (perhaps moving things to one side to figure things out in this way) it should all fall into place.

 ## Commentary - The "Important Things to Notice" Problems
 As is his way, Gelfand closes out the section with some semi-abstract problems to which you are supposed to have "ah-ha!" moments.
 I know to my detriment (I'm not re-reading his book, blogging it as I go for no reason) that you misapprehend (or heaven-forbid skip) these at your peril.
-So what are we supposed to grokk here?
+So what are we supposed to grok here?

 ### The Relationships Between Degrees
 This is covered in Problems 140 and 142.
 There are some "Laws" hidden in there; things that always hold true, and which, no doubt, will be relied upon in a higher algebraic-storey which builds upon them.

-The law are these:
+The laws are as follows:

  * If the degree of the dividend is larger than the degree of the divisor the degree of the quotient will clearly be the degree of the dividend polynomial  minus the degree of the divisor polynomial.
 The degree of the remainder may then be undefined (there is no remainder) or it may be anywhere from $0$ to $n - 1$ (where $n$ is the degree of the quotient).
  * If, on the other hand, the degree of the dividend is smaller than the degree of the divisor, the fraction is already proper.
 In this case the quotient is equal to zero and the remainder is equal to the dividend.

 ### The Uniqueness of Resulting Quotients and Remainders
 This is covered in Problem 141.
-The aim here is for Gelfand to show us that the Quotient and Remainders that we've produced via the method he outlines (and which I've gone into more detail on in the majority of this post), that these are unique.
+The aim here is for Gelfand to show us that the quotient and remainders which we produced via the method he outlined (and which I've gone into more detail on in the majority of this post) are unique.
 That is to say, the quotient produced is the only quotient in the circumstances, and the remainder is the only remainder.

 That's actually quite reassuring, especially having just come from Factoring-land where you're never quite sure if there's something else just around the corner to find, if only you were a bit better at all that stuff...